tsnellgrove/dark_castle3/doc/to_do.md

 - fun idea - small creature - like a mouse - as an item
 - more directions
 - landscape / path changes
-- TBD: list of 'contained' internal_switches in MachMixIn attributes?
-	- NOTE: (i.e. add to scope and remove levers & button from features?)
-	- NOTE: [this is a good idea but hold off until at least one more control_panel type machine gets created]
 - lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
 - How to enable switches and machines to self register for universal scope
 	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away